q-wrap/q-wrap/README.md

 ## Trained model

 The MQT Predictor needs a trained model which is not included in this repository.
-You can either create your own model or get a pre-trained model.
+You can either create your own model using [this separate repository](https://github.com/q-wrap/training) or get a pre-trained model.

 After training or downloading the model, place the `mqt-predictor/src/` directory inside the `data/model/` directory of this repository, such that you have `data/model/mqt-predictor/src/`.
 If you prefer another location on your system,